YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario02/README.md

 Trident Protect CR can be configured with YAML manifests or CLI.
-Let's install its CLI which avoids mistakes when creating the YAML files:
+Let's install its CLI which avoids making mistakes when creating the YAML files:
 ```bash
 cd
 curl -L -o tridentctl-protect https://github.com/NetApp/tridentctl-protect/releases/download/24.10.0/tridentctl-protect-linux-amd64